silasfelinus/cafepurr/README.md

 ### Requirements

-`_s` requires the following dependencies:
+`cafe-purr` requires the following dependencies:

 - [Node.js](https://nodejs.org/)
 - [Composer](https://getcomposer.org/)

-### Quick Start

-Clone or download this repository, change its name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a six-step find and replace on the name in all the templates.

-1. Search for `'cafe-purr'` (inside single quotations) to capture the text domain and replace with: `'megatherium-is-awesome'`.
-2. Search for `cafe_purr` to capture all the functions names and replace with: `megatherium_is_awesome_`.
-3. Search for `Text Domain: Cafe_Purr` in `style.css` and replace with: `Text Domain: megatherium-is-awesome`.
-4. Search for <code>&nbsp;_s</code> (with a space before it) to capture DocBlocks and replace with: <code>&nbsp;Megatherium_is_Awesome</code>.
-5. Search for `cafe-purr-` to capture prefixed handles and replace with: `megatherium-is-awesome-`.
-6. Search for `CAFE_PURR_` (in uppercase) to capture constants and replace with: `MEGATHERIUM_IS_AWESOME_`.

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
-Next, update or delete this readme.

 ### Setup

-To start using all the tools that come with `_s`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `cafe-purr`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install